zurgeg/linux_rocksmith/arch.md

 <details>
   <summary>All versions (recommended)</summary>

 [Download](https://github.com/wineasio/wineasio) the newest zip and unpack it.
-Open a terminal inside the newly created folder and run the following commands (stolen from the [README](https://github.com/wineasio/wineasio#readme), adjusted for Arch folderstructure):
+Open a terminal inside the newly created folder and run the following commands (stolen from the [README](https://github.com/wineasio/wineasio#readme), adjusted for Arch folder structure):

 ```
 # build